pingidentity-developers-experience/ping-oidc-client-sdk/test_apps/angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.

+---
+### This test app is intended for developers contributing to this project.
+This is not for demos or intended to be a sample app.
+### For an exmaple of integrating this OIDC SDK with your custom app, please check out our OIDC SDK example integration package in our [Ping example integrations library](https://github.com/pingidentity-developers-experience/ping-integration-example-packages).
+---

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.